cristianvasquezc/hadar-sublime-text/README.md

 Add these lines to your user settings `Preferences > Package Settings > Hadar Theme > Selected Theme`

+## III Additional Packages

+Please note that this package installs additional packages to enhance the theme experience.
+One of these packages is `A File Icon`, which provides file specific icons for better visual identification.

 <p align="center">Elaborado por: <a href="https://mislinks.netlify.app/">Cristian Vásquez</a></p>